fizwit/easy_update/README.md

     'update' there is a new version available for the package 'dep' A new package will be added as the result of finding dependencies 'duplicate'  A duplicate package name has been found

-* **--search** [modulename] Search is used to lookup a single module as an argument.
-Search does not read or write to a file.
-Dependencies will be output if found.
-This is handy for checking new packages.
-Search requires the command line arguments; --pyver or --rver and --biocver to determine which repository to search.

-* **--meta** Display metadata available from the repository.
-The output is very verbose and should be used for debugging purposes.
-The output is written to stdout.

-* **--Meta** Use with --search only.
-Output package metadata and exit.

-* **--tree** For use with --search option, output inverted dependancy tree for a package.

-* **--pyver**  Only use in conjunction with search.
-Specify only the major minor version numbers; --pyver 3.6.

-* **--rver, --biocver** Only use in conjunction with search.
-Specify only the major minor version numbers

 ### Python Notes
 Making sense of Pypi metadata can be problematic.